Power and limitations of distributed quantum state purification

 These approaches are designed to work in scenarios where a single copy of the noisy quantum state is available.
-When multiple copies are available, instead, it is sometime possible to remove part of the noise through quantum state purification~\cite{fiuravsek2004optimal, yao2025protocols, cirac1999optimal, barenco1997stabilization, childs2025streaming}.
+When multiple copies are available, instead, it is sometimes possible to remove part of the noise through quantum state purification~\cite{fiuravsek2004optimal, yao2025protocols, cirac1999optimal, barenco1997stabilization, childs2025streaming}.
 Formally, a quantum state purification scenario is modelled as follows: a noisy process, described by a completely positive trace preserving (CPTP) map $\mathcal{N}$ (also known as a {\em quantum channel}), degrades a pure state $\psi = \proj{\psi}$ into a mixed state $\mathcal{N}(\psi)$~\cite{nielsen2010quantum}.
 Then, the purification protocol is applied to approximately restore the initial pure state; mathematically, the protocol is described by a completely positive trace non-increasing (CPTN) map $\mathcal{E}$ (also known as a {\em quantum operation}) that probabilistically yields a higher-fidelity state $\sigma_\psi = \mathcal{E}(\mathcal{N}(\psi)^{\otimes n})/\tr[\mathcal{E}(\mathcal{N}(\psi)^{\otimes n})]$ from $n$ noisy copies of the noisy state $\mathcal{N}(\psi)$.
 The condition for a purification protocol to be useful is that the final state $\sigma_\psi$ has a higher fidelity to the initial state $\psi$ than the noisy state $ \mathcal{N} (\psi)$; in formula, $F(\sigma_\psi, \psi) \geq F(\mathcal{N}(\psi), \psi)$, where $F(\rho,\sigma): = \|\sqrt \rho \sqrt \sigma \|_1^2$ denotes quantum fidelity.
+If the target state $\psi$ is known, the purification is called \textit{targeted state purification}, e.g., entanglement distillation~\cite{bennett1996purification,Devetak2003a,Fang2019c,zhao2021practical} and magic state distillation~\cite{itogawa2025efficient,bravyi2012magic,sales2025experimental}.
+For a more general setting, if the target state $\psi$ is unknown and is drawn from a state set $\cS$, the purification is called \textit{blind state purification}.